Saijentor/Terminal/README.md

-# The results of the studied terminal are stored in this repository
+# The results of the studied terminal are stored in this repository:

 ## Terminal Homework 1:
 * Check where I am: